-The Treble, Mid & Bass (TMB) Fender style tone stack uses variable RC filters to bleed high, mid and low frequencies to ground.
+The Treble, Mid & Bass (TMB) Fender style tone stack uses variable RC filters to block high, mid and low frequencies.
 It's a passive tone control that cannot boost frequencies, only remove them from the guitar signal.
 It's a low impedance circuit that places a heavy load on the signal so the V2B cathode follower acts as a buffer between the low impedance tone stack and the high impedance signal from the preamp.
 Without the cathode follower the tone controls would raise and lower the overall signal volume even more than they already do.
+See How the TMB Tone Stack Works for more info.
 The guitar signal leaves the tone stack through the treble pot's wiper and flows to the Master Volume pot.

 The Master Volume is a pre-phase inverter master volume versus the more common post phase inverter master volume (PPIMV).
 The pre master volume controls the signal level flowing into the phase inverter and controls the distortion level of both the phase inverter and the power tubes.
 The 12AX7 phase inverter gets hit with a very hot signal from the preamp and being able to tame that signal before it hits the inverter's grid can help prevent unwanted blocking distortion at extreme volume levels.
 The down side of having the master volume on the input side of the phase inverter is you don't have the phase inverter's gain to create distortion before the master volume.

 The "Low Sensitivity" or "Normal" Channel